Suns, Nuggets, Celtics can all advance with Game 5 wins

 — INJURY WATCH: Boston G Marcus Smart looked just fine in Game 4 after falling hard on his tailbone in the previous contest.
 He said they were times when his lower back tightened up, and he’ll have to remain diligent in his treatment to make sure the pain doesn’t keep him off the court.
 “Throughout the game, it got a little tight on me.
 It flared up.
 But once I got it stretched out again, got it loose, got some heat on it, it was pretty good,” Smart said.

 — PRESSURE IS ON: The Hawks.
-It looks like another brief playoff appearance unless they can pull of a win in Boston, a daunting task indeed.
-Atlanta has lost five straight at TD Garden since Feb.
-17, 2021, including 13-point defeats in the first two games of this series.
+It looks like another brief playoff appearance unless they can pull of a win in Boston, and the challenge got even tougher when guard Dejounte Murray was suspended for Game 5 after bumping and verbally abusing an official after the end of Game 4.
+Murray is averaging 25.3 points in the series.
+Atlanta has lost five straight at TD Garden since its last victory on Feb.
+17, 2021, including a pair of 13-point defeats in the first two games of this series.
 If the Hawks lose, it would be the second straight year they’ve gone down in five games in the opening round and could signal major changes heading into the offseason.

 TIMBERWOLVES AT NUGGETS